alshedivat/al-folio/_pages/about.md

 My [research interests](blog/2022/about-my-research-interests/) lie in the intersection of artificial intelligence, robotics and cognitive science (cognitive psychology and neuroscience).
 I am particularly passionate about exploring how the brain works and how we understand the world.
 My goal is to build robots with high-level intelligence to have similar cognitive functionalities like humans and other animals, including perception, remembering, learning, reasoning, decision-making and motor control.

 I have many hobbies.
 In my spare time, I enjoy playing games and watching TV-series.
 I go to gym 3-5 times a week lifting weights to train my physique.
-Besides, I am an audiophile who loves Hi-Fi devices including headphones, speakers, DACs, amplifiers.
+Besides, I am an audiophile who loves Hi-Fi devices including headphones, speakers, DACs and amplifiers.